SvenGroot/Ookii.CommandLine/docs/Arguments.md

 ## Arguments with non-nullable types

 Ookii.CommandLine provides support for nullable reference types.
-Not only is the library itself fully annotated, but if you use the .Net 6.0 version of the library, command line argument parsing takes into account the nullability of the argument types.
+Not only is the library itself fully annotated, but if you use [source generation](SourceGeneration.md) or the .Net 6.0 version of the library, command line argument parsing takes into account the nullability of the argument types.
 If the argument is declared with a nullable reference or value type (e.g. `string?` or `int?`), nothing changes.
 But if the argument is not nullable (e.g. `string` (in a context with NRT support) or `int`), [`CommandLineParser`][] will ensure that the value will not be null.

 Assigning a null value to an argument only happens if the [`ArgumentConverter`][] for that argument returns null as the result of the conversion.
 If this happens and the argument is not nullable, a [`CommandLineArgumentException`][] is thrown with the category set to [`NullArgumentValue`][NullArgumentValue_0].

-Null-checking for non-nullable reference types is only available in .Net 6.0 and later.
-If you are using the .Net Standard versions of Ookii.CommandLine, this check is only done for value types.

 For multi-value arguments, the nullability check applies to the type of the elements (e.g.
 `string?[]` for an array), and for dictionary arguments, it applies to the value (e.g.
 `Dictionary<string, string?>`); the key may never be nullable for a dictionary argument.

+Null-checking for non-nullable reference types is available for all runtime versions if you use source generation.
+If you cannot use source generation, only the .Net 6.0 and later versions of Ookii.CommandLine can determine the nullability of reference types when using reflection.
+The .Net Standard versions of the library will only apply this check to value types unless source generation was used.

 See also the [`CommandLineArgument.AllowNull`][] property.